 Dreamy, spacey, catchy art pop.
 I’ve been following this vision since I was 14, and created countless ideas.

 Currently I’m focusing on generating more viable output, i.e. I’m working on a 10 track debut album.
 Collaborators are welcome, in particular instrumentalists.

 Since around 1996, I’ve been growing (gardening?) a music home studio, and I’m pretty happy with the minimal but effective and high quality setup.

 Since I’m drifting more and more to the production side, I collaborate with musicians and produce their demos.
 A page with details will follow…

 I just started to put some code on Github.
-Most notably, I released SwiftObserver, a framework for reactive Swift programming, which you can install via Cocoapods and via Carthage.
+Most notably, I released GetLaid, an AutoLayout wrapper and SwiftObserver, a framework for reactive programming, which you can install via Cocoapods and via Carthage.

 You’ll also find UIObserver (a UI layer for SwiftObserver) and the general helper frameworks SwiftyToolz, FoundationToolz and UIToolz, only UIToolz is not yet available via Carthage or Cocoapods.

 … is the tongue-in-cheek working title of a book I’m writing.
 It will be a casual and entertaining but also consistent and systematic dive into the fundamental principles that make software hold together or fall apart.